camya/filament-title-with-slug/README.md

 This [FilamentPHP](https://filamentphp.com/docs/admin/installation) Form Builder package adds a form field to easily add and edit titles with slugs.

-**Features**

-- Add the Field and all features are available.
-- Slug automatically generates from title (if not manually updated).
-- Empty slug regenerates from current title.
-- Shows view link to visit persisted url.
-- Undo slug modification.
-- Read only mode.

 This plugin is inspired by the classic WordPress title & slug implementation.

 ```php